 Dinner in a local restaurant around the Imam Ali Shrine where after dinner you visit the shrine itself, the most important site of Najaf, for the late night ceremony.

 Trip highlight – After breakfast we drive to Babylon, once the largest and most important city in the world.
 We tour the ancient ruins with our local expert and see what’s left of the hanging gardens.

 Saddam Hussain Palace – Perched right on top of Babylon, the dictator made sure he had the best view of the site.
 We spend some time exploring the looted remains of one of his many former palaces.

-In the afternoon we head to Karbala, considered a holy city by Shi’ite Muslims
+In the afternoon we have lunch and head to Karbala, considered a holy city by Shi’ite Muslims

 We take in the must-see Al Abbas mosque and Iman Husayn shrine, shrine to the grandson of the prophet Muhammad no less.
 Today is a great day to visit because it’s the Wednesday procession.
 You can expect a lot of followers marching around the sites!

 Drive back to Najaf where we’ll go out to a local restaurant for dinner

 Overnight in Najaf

 After breakfast in the hotel we drive south to visit the Moon Ziggurat of Ur, a neo-Sumerian construction first built over in the year 2000 BCE and which has gone through various restorations throughout history